ioer-dresden/carto-lab-docker/docs/qgis.md

     && docker compose -f docker-compose.qgis.yml up -d
 ```

+!!! note
+    The above command will honor your current Carto-Lab flavor and version that is specified in your `.env`.
+That is,
+    if you have `TAG=v1.1.0`, the QGis will be added on top of the `v1.1.0` image from our registry.
+Vice versa, if
+    you want QGIS + the R flavor, use `TAG=r_v1.1.0` in your `.env`.

-See [the developer section](developers.md#manually-building-and-distributing-flavors) for more information.
+    For more information, see [the base container instructions](docker.md#configuration-container-versions) and [the developer section](developers.md#manually-building-and-distributing-flavors) for more information.

 !!! tip
-    Add the following to your `.env` file to make compose use the `:qgis` flavor automatically:
+    Add the following to your `.env` file to make compose use your custom `:qgis` flavor automatically:
     ```
     COMPOSE_FILE=docker-compose.qgis.yml
     ```